Conducting HSC minimum standard tests

 An event that interrupts or disrupts the conduct of an exam or test.

-Any attempt and/or dishonest behaviour to gain an unfair advantage over other students, and/or knowingly assisting other students to engage in malpractice.
+Any dishonest behaviour and/or attempt to gain an unfair advantage over other students, and/or knowingly assisting other students to engage in malpractice.

 A test in reading, writing or numeracy needed to meet the HSC minimum standard.